drmohitgarg9/NPTEL/README.md

-# Welcome to the R code repository of NPTEL Course on Science Communication: Research Productivity and Data Analytics using Open Source Software!
+# Welcome to the R code repository of NPTEL Course on "Science Communication: Research Productivity and Data Analytics using Open Source Software"

 This repository contains the R code and associated files discussed during the course.
 Below, you'll find a brief overview of the contents and instructions on how to use them.